kghamilton89/guerra-civil-espanola/README.md

 ![](./images/spanish-civil-war.png)

+> While the authors of this mod certainly encourage fans of esoteric Spainish Civil War history Easter Eggs to continue to engage with this repository, `latest` releases of HOI IV have largely rendered this mod unneeded to enjoy a more complex Spain playthrough.

 ## Features

 Overhaul of Spain to improve gameplay and historical accuracy during the Spanish Civil War in [Hearts of Iron IV](https://hoi4.paradoxwikis.com/Hearts_of_Iron_4_Wiki).